minminlittleshrimp/MCT-daemon/doc/mct.conf.md

 ## RS232SyncSerialHeader

-If serial logging is enabled, each received DLT message is checked to contain a serial header.
-If the DLT message contains no serial header, the message is ignored.
+If serial logging is enabled, each received MCT message is checked to contain a serial header.
+If the MCT message contains no serial header, the message is ignored.

     Default: Function is disabled